kenbeese/helm-git-files/README.md

 Yet another helm to list git files.

-This is a helm implementation of [anything-git-files-el](http://github.com/tarao/anything-git-files-el).
+It is a fork of [anything-git-files-el](http://github.com/tarao/anything-git-files-el).

 Features
 ==============